Massimo Marchiori: Biography

 He co-developed the first version of the Web Ontology Language (OWL) standard.

 In April 2010 he became the Chief Technology Officer of Atomium Culture.

-He was the creator of the social search engine Volunia, launched on February 2012.
+He was the creator of the social search engine Volunia, launched in February 2012.
 On 8 June 2012 Marchiori announced, with an open letter, that he had been excluded from the CTO position in the company "because someone else wants to do it instead of me.
 This person wants to decide everything, without me.
 And so, he put himself into my shoes, commanding me to step aside".

 He created Negapedia, the negative version of Wikipedia.